wistia/wistia-open-docs/_posts/embed-screen.md

 Change the color, pick the controls you want your viewers to see, and set the start and end behavior of your video.

-### Why is there no HD button?
+**No HD button?**

-Fantastic question!
+You got it, no HD button.
 We approach the HD streaming aspect of video a bit differently than most.
 We use a system we call "Auto HD" that reads what your streaming capabilities are when you load the player, then we'll serve you a version that streams best for you in terms of quality and playback smoothness.